-Senate Bill 361 proposes significant changes to Wisconsin's partisan primary elections by allowing voters to split their tickets, enabling them to select candidates from multiple parties for different offices, including the governor and lieutenant governor, while still voting for independent candidates.
-This change aims to enhance voter choice and flexibility, with implementation set for the 2026 partisan primary.
-The bill also includes the repeal of existing statutes that restrict voters to a single party's candidates and amends various sections to clarify that voters may choose candidates regardless of their political affiliation, thereby modernizing the electoral process in Wisconsin.
+Senate Bill 361 proposes significant reforms to Wisconsin's partisan primary elections, allowing voters to split their tickets by selecting candidates from multiple parties for different offices, including the governor and lieutenant governor, while still being able to vote for independent candidates.
+This change aims to enhance voter choice and flexibility, taking effect during the 2026 partisan primary election.
+The bill also includes various amendments and repeals to existing statutes, particularly those that enforced restrictions on party affiliation during primaries, and it clarifies that voters may choose candidates regardless of their political affiliation.

 Statutes affected: Bill Text: 5.02(16m), 5.02, 5.35(6)(b), 5.35, 5.51(7), 5.51, 5.62(1), 5.62, 5.62(2), 5.62(3), 5.655(1), 5.655, 5.81(4), 5.81, 5.84(1), 5.84, 5.91(1), 5.91, 5.91(3), 5.91(6), 6.80(2)(am), 6.80, 6.80(2)(f), 6.87(4)(b)1, 6.87, 7.08(2)(b), 7.08, 7.50(1)(d), 7.50, 7.50(2)(g), 8.16(1), 8.16, 8.16(6), 8.16(7)